 Another reason to strip out the dead hair is to help your dogs to regulate their own temperature.
 Removing that dead hair means that the air can flow through the coat, keeping them cool in summer and warm in winter.
 Shaving will restrict this air flow, meaning they can’t cool down as easily.
 A common mistake owners think is the shorter they shave the cooler their dog will be, meaning eventually the dog has none of that gorgeous fluff left.

 On Woody’s body I use a Mars Coat king.
-I have a range of sizes because of all the different breeds I groom, but the best brush to start out with would be the 20 blade.
+I have a range of sizes because of all the different breeds I groom, but the best brush to start out with would be the 20 or 22 blade.
 All you do is brush in the direction of your dogs coat.
 Brush quite firmly as it won’t hurt your dog and they won’t feel any pain from the hair coming out.
 There are other products advertised to dog owners as taking out the dead hair, many of these also pull out the healthy fur and will damage your dogs coat.
 Groomers are very opinionated about these and advise against them.

 The Mars coat king can be used all over the body.
 As a personal preference I leave the highlights on Woody’s top knot, ears and legs just because I love them but you can remove as much hair as you’d like.
 Brown is the perfect colour to demonstrate this with as the dead hairs are visible, but other colours will have just as much dead hair to remove, you just won’t be able to see it as well.